 The British Airway’s Airbus A380 has 469 seats spread over two decks with four cabins: 14 seats in First, 97 in Club World (Business Class), 55 in World Traveller Plus (Premium Economy), and 303 in World Traveller (Economy).

 The First Class cabin is located at the front of the main deck, behind the cockpit.
-The cabin is modern and sophisticated, with 14 semi-open suites in a 1-2-1 configuration, all of them having direct aisle access and facing forward.
+The cabin is modern and sophisticated, with 14 semi-open suites in a 1-2-1 configuration, all with direct aisle access and facing forward.
 There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the cabin’s center.

 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy.
 Nobody is directly looking into the suite across the aisle as none of the rows quite line up, and the window suites are angled towards the windows while the middle seats are angled towards the centerline.
 Also, dividers can be raised for extra privacy.

 The British Airways A380 First Class seat features a semi-open design, although it’s located within its own cocoon and feels totally private.
-No other passengers can see you, thanks to the herringbone layout and high seat walls, as stated above.
+Thanks to the herringbone layout and high seat walls, no other passengers can see you, as stated above.

 There is a reading lamp and a small cabinet for storing smaller items.
 This space also contains the power ports, a USB port, and the inflight entertainment remote.
 Above this cabinet are some buttons and a jog wheel control device to regulate everything within the suite, from the programmable seat positions and the suite’s lighting, privacy screens, and the automatic window shades.
 This side of the seat has a platform to place a drink on, and that stores your tray table.